 You must be thinking it’s too much work; why bother changing the pitch to suit the buyer?
 Well, it’s simple.
 Unless it’s being bought purely for political purposes, that is, it will be a white elephant, then until the specialists and professionals give the technical nod you won’t get the commercial one either.

-As for the executive, time is not on your side.
+As for the executive, as you realise when selling to the C-Suite, time is not on your side.
 They are not interested in details- they have the specialists and professionals for that.
-But they want what you have spent a year pitching (more B2B complexity), done in an hour and in their language.
+But they want what you have spent a year pitching (more B2B complexity), done in an hour or less, and in their language.
 “So why should we hire you”?
-Because, the relentlessly irritating thorn of downtime in your Internet to home service, will continue to dwindle your bottom line to nothing.
+Because, the relentlessly irritating thorn in your customers side, of downtime in your Internet to home service, will continue to dwindle your bottom line to nothing.
 Installing our software will move you from the current 54% downtime to 8%.
 Based on your profits last year, this investment in our software alone will see your profits go up 230%.
 That’s why you should hire us?”